 Celebrating Native and Indigenous Heritage Month

 History and heritage months are shared journeys.
-This November, Native and Indigenous Heritage Month invites us to revisit the past that has shaped us, and move us toward a more inclusive future by celebrating our diverse background and experiences.
+This November, Native and Indigenous Heritage Month invites us to revisit the past that has shaped us, and move us toward a better future by celebrating our backgrounds and experiences.

-For aerospace engineering alumna Sheila Cummings ’97, a member of the Lumbee Cheraw Tribe, diversity is key to that future.
-When she launched Cummings Aerospace in 2009, she defied longstanding trends of limited Native and Indigenous representation in the engineering field.
+When aerospace engineering alumna Sheila Cummings ’97, a member of the Lumbee Cheraw Tribe, launched Cummings Aerospace in 2009, she defied historic demographic trends in the field.
 Today, the startup’s more than 100 employees across offices in Alabama, Florida, and Arizona provide the Air Force and Navy with engineering solutions.
-She attests to the importance of understanding Native and Indigenous cultures and traditions to the engineering profession.
+She attests to the importance of understanding Native and Indigenous traditions to the engineering profession.
 “Most Native American tribes have unique communal traditions—for instance, tribal languages and sacred tribal dance—that propagate unity, generation after generation,” she says.
 “This is synergistic to how we engineers work in teams to understand and solve problems.”

 Growing up in Prince George’s County, electrical engineering alumnus Marcellus Proctor ’98, a member of the Piscataway Conoy Confederacy, dreamed of working for NASA.
 Today he serves as associate chief for the Electrical Engineering Division at Goddard, NASA’s premiere space flight complex, and chairs the Native American Employees Resource Group with an aim to increase the number of Native Americans working for NASA.
 His advice to the next generation of engineers?
 “Always be your authentic self.”

-Campus partners are also vital to expanding the university’s commitment to inclusive excellence, as is the scholarship and activism that makes UMD more welcoming to Native and Indigenous students, faculty, staff, alums, and community members:
+Campus partners are also vital to expanding the university’s commitment to success for all community members:

 • UMD’s Office of Multicultural Involvement and Community Advocacy (MICA) and its Native and Indigenous Student Involvement program support initiatives, including the Native and Indigenous Student Union and a planned Native and Indigenous graduate student association, hosts events, including How to Powwow in November, a community feed in December, and the annual UMD Powwow in Spring 2025.